castral02/competition_assay/README.md

 ### Developing Metrics

-Previous research has explored a multitude of AlphaFold-based metrics for understanding protein-protein interactions.
-Our goal was to develop a unified interaction score that integrates multiple structural metrics, normalized and weighted to reduce bias toward any single predictor.
+Previous research explored a multitude of AlphaFold Metrics for understanding protein-protein interactions (Bertoline et al., 2023).
+Our goal was to develop a single interaction score that summates multiple AlphaFold Docking metrics, normalized, and weighted to a threshold passing constant.

 We focused on two key docking scores:
 - [mpDockQ/pDockQ](https://www.nature.com/articles/s41467-022-33729-4)
 - [LIA/LIS](https://www.biorxiv.org/content/10.1101/2024.02.19.580970v1)

-We applied threshold-based filtering to LIA, LIS, and mpDockQ scores.
-A composite score was then calculated by scaling a normalized sum of these metrics according to the number of filters passed, emphasizing high-confidence interactions.
+We assed each interaction by filtering each metric discretely to asses the confidence and accuracy of each binding.
+Minimum acceptable thresholds were 1610 (LIA), 0.073 (LIS), and 0.175 (mpDockQ/pDocKQ).
+In a binary fashion, metrics were assessed as pass or no pass.

+To quantify these binary assessments, we introduced a weighted constant (k).
+If the interaction passed all three thresholds, the weight was assigned 1.0; if the interaction passed two out of three, the weighted was assigned 0.75; if the interaction passed one out of three, the weight was assigned 0.5; and lastly, if the interaction failed all three, we could assume that the binding prediction is inaccurate equating the weight to zero.

+Each metric was min-max normalized, added, and then multiplied by the weighted constant generating the composite score.
+The resulting composite scores were used to rank the candidate interactions in descending order, enabling prioritization of high-confidence protein-protein interactions to explore.

-➡️ Full workflow illustrated below:
+Full workflow illustrated below:

 ### Workflow Diagram
 ![Workflow](images/scheme.png)